 On the second day we will set off for the Olympic Park: with an exciting ascent to the Olympic Tower and a ride on the park railway.
 Afterwards, a visit to the Sealife adventure aquarium in the Olympic Park could be on the programme - always a highlight for children, as the Sealife is home to the largest variety of sharks in Germany.
 Or you could go to the BMW Welt and the BMW Museum opposite.
 At BMW Welt you can experience the delivery centre and showroom in one.
 The BMW Museum provides a comprehensive insight into the history of the Bavarian automobile manufacturer.

 After the Old Town, Nymphenburg Palace and the Olympic Park, the following experiences could be on the programme for a longer stay: On the third day you will visit the Deutsches Museum, one of the largest natural science museums in the world.
 It is not only the children's kingdom (for children from 3 to 8 years old) that casts its spell on the young visitors.
-A visit to the Hunting and Fishing Museum in the pedestrian zone would also be one way to start the day.
+A visit to the Kinderkunsthaus in Schwabing is also a great way to start the day.
+At the weekend, children aged 2-14 can be creative at the "open programme" between 10 am and 4 pm in the Wekstatt: drawing, printing, crafting - everything is possible!
 In the afternoon you can look behind the scenes of cinema & TV during a visit to the Bavaria Filmstadt or experience the Hellabrunn Zoo (see "Short trip: one day").
 Alternatively, you can attend a performance at the Munich Marionette Theatre, which is one of the oldest puppet theatres with a permanent seat in the German-speaking world.

 Those who stay for a whole week are spoilt for choice in activities.
 After our four-day programme we would like to recommend: If you are visiting the Olympic Park anyway and have older children (ten years and older), you may consider taking a tour on the Olympic roof with a tent.
 If you are planning an excursion and don't want to go to the lake, go to the Allgäu Skyline Park - here you will experience over 60 attractions.
 The amusement park is only about one hour away from Munich.
 The bus company FlixBus offers a daily (non-stop) service from the central bus station (ZOB) in Munich to Bad Wörishofen to the main entrance of the leisure park.